Stringent Tests of Lorentz Invariance Violation from LHAASO Observations of GRB 221009A: Analysis methods and results

-Assuming that the observed time lags are primarily caused by LIV effects, we can establish a conservative lower limit on the LIV parameter $\eta_n$ ($n=1$ or $2$).
+In our analysis, we use the the CCF method to calculate the time lags $\Delta t$ between the lowest energy band (Seg0) and any of the other nine high energy bands (Seg1--Seg9) (see Section~\ref{sec:Appen1} of the Supplemental Material for details).
+Assuming that the observed time lags $\Delta t$ are primarily caused by LIV effects, we can establish a conservative limit on the LIV parameter $\eta_n$ ($n=1$ or $2$).
 Utilizing the 9 pairs of CCF measurements, we conduct a global fit to constrain $\eta_n$ by minimizing

 where $\sigma(\Delta t_j)$ is the uncertainty of $\Delta t_j$, regarded as a statistical origin.
-This uncertainty is obtained by mocking the data (i.e., randomly sampling the histograms) for this CCF pair 1000 times, and the spread of $\Delta t_j$ is chosen as the value.
+This uncertainty is obtained by a bootstrapping method: mocking the data for this CCF pair 1000 times, and RMS of the obtained $\Delta t_j$ is set to $\sigma(\Delta t_j)$.

-In Eq.~(\ref{eq:ccf_chi2}), the median energy of photons is selected for calculating the LIV time delay $\Delta t_\mathrm{LIV}(\eta_n)$ for each $N_\mathrm{hit}$ segment.
-However, this approach may introduce bias since photon energies exhibit wide dispersion within each $N_\mathrm{hit}$ segment, primarily due to air shower fluctuations, and there is significant overlap in energy ranges among neighboring segments.
-The following procedure is employed to estimate this bias.
+In Eq.~(\ref{eq:ccf_likelihood}), the median energy of photons is used to calculate the LIV time delay $\Delta t_\mathrm{LIV}(\eta_n)$ for each $N_\mathrm{hit}$ segment. {However, this method may introduce bias due to several factors: spectral index evolution, wide dispersion of photon energies within each $N_\mathrm{hit}$ segment (mainly caused by air shower fluctuations), and significant overlap in energy ranges among adjacent segments (see Section~\ref{sec:Appen2} of the Supplemental Material).}